Home Page

 (Refer also Matt 27:45 and Luke 23:44.)

-between the 6th and 9th hours (midday to about 3.00pm) if the slaying
+if between the 6th and 9th hours (midday to about 3.00pm) had the

-of the firstborn animals was to begin before mid afternoon.
-The
+slaying of the firstborn animals normally have began before mid

-inference is that the killing of these firstborn animals began about
+Therefore, the inference is that the killing of these firstborn

 [ NB: There were large numbers of animals set aside for the

-animals were not all slaughtered on the 14th, but rather
+would seem that these animals were not all slaughtered

-over the duration of the Passover and Feast of Unleavened
+Rather slaughtered over the duration of the seven

 2Chr 30:16 They stood in their place according to their